 Try it out¶

-Log in to the WSO2 Identity Server User Dashboard using the pickup-eats user credentials.
+Log in to the WSO2 Identity Server User Portal using the pickup-eats user credentials.

 Next, log out and log in using the

 Note the relevant tenant domain appended to the user name of each user.
-You have successfully configured two separate tenants for PickupEats and PickupTaxis with shared access to the dashboard application.Top
+You have successfully configured two separate tenants for PickupEats and PickupTaxis with shared access to the user portal.Top